docker/docs/datacenter/ucp/3.0/guides/admin/install/system-requirements.md

 Docker EE is a software subscription that includes three products:

-* Docker Engine with enterprise-grade support,
+* Docker Engine with enterprise-grade support
-* Docker Trusted Registry,
+* Docker Trusted Registry
-* Docker Universal Control Plane.
+* Docker Universal Control Plane

 Learn more about compatibility and the maintenance lifecycle for these products: